jrmatos/react-mini-youtube/README.md

 # React Mini Youtube

-A youtube like application with ReactJS
+A youtube like application built with ReactJS

 [Take a look!](https://jrmatos.github.io/react-mini-youtube/)